metno/S-ENDA-documentation/source/nina_metadata.rst

 NINA is building FAIR data infrastructures.
 The main data portal, under construction, will serve mainly as a FAIR metadata catalog, with limited data sharing capabilities.

+Most of the NINA datasets deal with Terrestrial ecology and Biodiveristy.
+For example, species occurrences during field sampling events.

 Discovery metadata will be exposed as RDF documents serialized using the Data Catalog vocabulary (DCAT).

 DCAT is an RDF vocabulary designed to facilitate interoperability